 - Consider treatment with physicians who present and willingly discuss all treatment options.

 - Consider treatment with physicians who use a team approach when treating acoustic neuroma.

 physicians for names of patients they have treated.
-(New Jerseyans may wish to consult ANA/NJ’s Directory of Members & Friends for names of patients willing to speak about their experiences.)
+New Jerseyans especially may wish to consult ANA/NJ’s Directory (2020) for the names of patients willing to speak about their experiences with acoustic neuroma.

-- When researching on the Internet:
+- When researching on the internet: